By Sarah VanderMeiden, M.S., BCC

 What is the “fit” between you and the coach?
 Does the coach seem to “get” you?
 Is this someone you can work with?

-Many coaches will offer a complementary session so you can assess these factors prior to committing to working with them.
+Many coaches will offer a complimentary session so you can assess these factors prior to committing to working with them.

 If training and experience are important to you, be aware that there are many credentials which coaches can earn, ranging from completing a five-hour course to participating in 30 or more hours of coach-specific training, mentoring from an experienced coach and passing a rigorous examination.
 Coach credentials that indicate a significant amount of training and experience include ACC, PCC and MCC (Associate, Professional and Master Certified Coach, coachfederation.org) and BCC (Board Certified Coach, cce-global.org/bcc).
 These websites are an excellent resource for more information about coaching.